disunity-hq/disunity/docs/store.md

 # Disunity.Store

-The Disunity mod store is an ASP.Net Core site which offers:
+The `Disunity.Store` consists of the following parts:

+- A web-service and web-API both driven by ASP.Net Core
-- A website for browsing and uploading mods
+- A static frontend driven built with Typescript and Vue.js

-- An API
+The `Disunity.Store` project contains the ASP.Net side of things.

-The store frontend is implemented separately in the `Frontend/` project.
+The store's frontend is located separately in the `Frontend/` project.

 ## Setup guide for development
  * (Windows only see [below](#setup-for-windows-users)): Run `pip install docker-windows-volume-watcher`